[TRANSCRIPT FOLLOWS]

 As I continue to study the Bible, I am too often impressed with how little I know about our Jewish history.
 Have you ever turned to the last chapter of a storybook only to realize you don’t know the characters, their motivations or the drama that led them to their final conclusion?
 Or maybe you’ve tuned into the final 10 minutes of a movie and found yourself utterly lost?

-If our starting point is faulty, so will be our understanding.
+If our starting point is faulty, so will be our conclusions.

-One of the cardinal errors I see time and time again: We Christians, unfamiliar with our Jewish past, tend to take the Jewish scriptures we don’t understand and we export them to our future.
-Or, we’ll spiritualize challenging scriptures into meaning whatever we want them to mean.
-Daniel 12 is one of those passages that often gets abused in this way.
+One of the cardinal errors I see time and time again: We Christians, unfamiliar with our Jewish past, tend to take the prophetic scriptures we don’t understand, and we export them to our future.
+Or worse, we’ll spiritualize challenging scriptures into meaning whatever we want them to mean.
+Daniel 12 is one of those passages that often gets abused this way.

 The Zealot Temple Siege is a moment in history that sheds light on how bad things were in Jerusalem in the years leading up to its destruction in 70 AD.
 This event also happens to clearly explain verse 11’s halting of the daily sacrifice.
 For the remainder of this lesson, I’m simply going to read to you.
-No fancy images or supporting video; I’m just going to read.
+I’m just going to read.
 I invite you to sit back, close your eyes, relax and listen.

-I’ll be reading an excerpt from Henry Milman’s 1878 second edition of The History of the Jews, which is now in the public domain.
-Milman’s account is a composite of works by the Jewish historian Josephus, the medieval court historian Jean Froissart and others.
-There is more than enough color here to give you an idea of what life was like in Jerusalem during the winter of 66 AD.
+I’ll be reading an excerpt from the 1878 second edition of The History of the Jews, now in the public domain.
+Written by English historian and clergyman, Henry Milman, the copy I have is damaged in a couple places, however there is more than enough color here to give you an idea of what life was like in Jerusalem during the winter of 66 AD.
+Milman’s account is a composite of works by the Jewish historian Josephus, medieval court historian Jean Froissart (jaun fra-sart) and others.

 But while the cities of Galilee thus arrested the course of the Roman eagles—while Jotapata and Gamala set the example of daring and obstinate resistance—the leaders of the nation in Jerusalem, instead of sending out armies to the relief of the besieged cities, or making an effort in their favour, were engaged in the most dreadful civil conflicts, and were enfeebling the national strength by the most furious collision of factions.
 It must be allowed that the raw and ill-armed militia of Judaea, if it had been animated by the best and most united spirit, could scarcely have hoped to make head in the open held against the experience and discipline of the Roman legions.
 Their want of cavalry, perhaps, prevented their undertaking any distant expedition, so that it may be doubted whether it was not their wisest policy to fight only behind their walls, in hopes that siege after siege might weary the patience and exhaust the strength of the invading army.
 But Jerusalem was ill-preparing itself to assume the part which became the metropolis of the nation, in this slow contest; and better had it been for her, if John of Gischala had perished in the trenches of his native town, or been cut off in his flight by the pursuing cavalry.
 His fame had gone before him to Jerusalem, perhaps not a little enhanced by the defection of his rival, Josephus.
 The multitude poured out to meet him, as well to do him honour, as to receive authentic tidings of the disasters in Galilee.
 The heat and the broken breathing of his men showed that they had ridden fast and long; yet they assumed a lofty demeanour, declared that they had not fled, but retreated to maintain a better position for defence—that for Gischala, and such insignificant villages, it was not worth risking the blood of brave men—they had reserved all theirs to be shed in the defence of the capital.
 Yet to many their retreat was too manifestly a flight, and from the dreadful details of massacre and captivity, they foreboded the fate which awaited themselves.
 John, however, represented the Roman force as greatly enfeebled, and their engines worn out before Jotapata and Gamala; and urged, that if they were so long in subduing the towns of Galilee, they would inevitably be repulsed with shame from Jerusalem.
 John was a man of the most insinuating address, and the most plausible and fluent eloquence.
 The young men listened with eager interest and vehement acclamation: the old sat silent, brooding over their future calamities.
 The metropolis now began to be divided into two hostile factions; but the whole province had before set them the fatal example of discord.
 Every city was torn to pieces by civil animosities; wherever the insurgents had time to breathe from the assaults of the Romans, they turned their swords against each other.
 The war and the peace factions not only distracted the public councils, but in every family, among the dearest and most intimate friends, this vital question created stern and bloody divisions.
 Every one assembled a band of adherents, or joined himself to some organised party.
 As in the metropolis, the youth were everywhere unanimous in their ardour for war; the older in vain endeavoured to allay the frenzy by calmer and more prudent reasoning.
 First individuals, afterwards bands of desperate men, began to spread over the whole country, spoiling either by open robbery, or under pretence of chastising those who were traitors to the cause of their country.
 The unoffending and peaceful, who saw their houses burning, and their families plundered, thought they could have nothing worse to apprehend from the conquest of the Romans, than from the lawless violence of their own countrymen.
 The Roman garrisons in the neighbouring towns, either not considering it their business to interfere, or rejoicing, in their hatred to the whole race, to behold their self-inflicted calamities, afforded little or no protection to the sufferers.
 At length, an immense number of these daring ruffians, satiated with plunder, by degrees, and in secret, stole into Jerusalem, where they formed a great and formidable troop.
 The city had never been accustomed to exclude strangers from its walls—it was the national metropolis; and all of Jewish blood had a right to take up their temporary or permanent residence in the Holy City.
 They thought too that all who entered their gates would strengthen their power of resistance, and that it would be impolitic to reject any who came to offer their lives for the defence of the capital.
 But even had they not brought sedition and discord in their train, this influx of strangers would rather have weakened than strengthened the defence of Jerusalem; for the provisions which ought to have been reserved for the soldiers, were consumed by an inactive and useless multitude, and famine was almost immediately added to the other evils which enfeebled and distracted the city.